taostat/taostats-docs/docs/Bittensor/tokenomics/recycling.md

 ## Alpha token recycling

 * **Neuron registration**: When a neuron is registered, the coldkey pays the registration fee in tao.
 However, the fee is sent through the [subnet pool](doc:subnet-pools) and converted to alpha.
 This alpha is then recycled.
-* Subsidized subnets:  In certain conditions, excess tao is sold to alpha.
+* **Subsidized subnets**:  In certain conditions, excess tao is sold to alpha.
 This alpha is then recycled.

 ## Tao recycling